 By Cheryl Rattner Price, Executive Director & Co-Founder

 The Butterfly Project has many champions without whom this work would not be possible.
 But amongst all of our supporters, we want to take time this month to recognize a special group of women who stand out for all of their hard work, dedication, and tireless commitment to sharing The Butterfly Project’s message with students across the country.

 The Education Team

 The Butterfly Project’s Education Team, made up of Co-Founder Jan Landau, Sonia Fox-Ohlbaum, Judi Gottschalk, and Arlene Keeyes, is a passionate group of retired educators who meet weekly to discuss, write and plan lessons and curriculum that enhance the The Butterfly Project classroom experience.
-Several team members are children of Holocaust survivors and bring their parents’ personal stories and artifacts such as family photographs, a yellow star, and a even concentration camp uniform, into the classroom while presenting lessons.
+Several team members are children of Holocaust Survivors and bring their parents’ personal stories and artifacts such as family photographs, a yellow star, and an even concentration camp uniform, into the classroom while presenting lessons.

 The Education Team’s goal this year was to teach in as many San Diego based schools as possible.
 Due to an upswing in bullying and anti-Semitic incidents on school campuses, there was been an increased demand for The Butterfly Project’s experiential lessons this school year.
 The Education Team responded to these demands in a powerful way, designing appropriate lessons geared to each grade level and using each of their unique voices and experiences to take on certain segments of the lesson plan.